kvarak/dnd/docs/_Folk/elf.md

 - **Alignment**.
 Elves love freedom, variety, and self-expression, so they lean strongly toward the gentler aspects of chaos.
 They value and protect others’ freedom as well as their own, and they are more often good than not.

 - **Ancestral Aptitude**.
-Choose a tool or skill that your parent was proficient in.
-You have enough memories of this skill that you gain proficiency in it.
+Choose a *Knowledge* or *Craft* skill that your parent was proficient in.
+You have enough memories of this skill gain a skill point to spend on that skill.

 - **Ancestral Vision**.
 You can call upon your ancestral vision to help you recall lore that your parent might have known about.
 After you fail an Intelligence check made to recall lore, you can choose to immediately spend 1 minute searching for a vision, allowing you to remake the Intelligence check.
 At the DM’s discretion, you might be able to discover lore that you had no chance of knowing, but your parents could have known.
 Once you call upon a vision, you can’t do so again until you complete a short rest.

 - **Keen Senses**.
-You have proficiency with the Perception skill.
+Add *Perception* to your class skills if not already there, and gain 1 skill point to spend on that skill.

 - **Photosynthesis.** You still need to eat as much as human, but you do not die if you reach six levels of exhaustion due to starvation.
 You go into a kind of hibernation and can survive for an additional 3 + Con modifier days, as long as there is sunlight.

 - **Tree Walker**.
-You have proficiency bonus with climbing and advantage on such checks when climbing trees.
-You vam use the Dash action as a ***bonus action*** while in trees, as long as the trees are big enough to allow such action.
+The *Physique - Climb trees* cost 0 for you.
 Furthermore, you are considered to weigh only half your normal weight while in trees.

 </div>